 The speed and amplitude of a massage gun determine the intensity (and effectiveness) of the massage.

 Speed is measured in RPM (revolutions per minute).
 Hydragun has a speed of 3200 RPM, making it one of the most powerful massage guns on the market.
 Don’t worry, if you prefer a lighter massage, the device has six different speeds to choose from.
 Most of the other massage guns we tested only had four settings, so this is a nice customization feature to make sure you can get the exact intensity you are looking for.

 Amplitude measures the depth of the percussive massage in millimeters.
 The depth determines how deep of a massage you are getting.
 Hydragun has an amplitude of 12mm, which is somewhere in the middle of most competing products.
 It’s lower than a Theragun but higher than a Hypervolt.

-The Hydragun comes with six swappable attachment heads.
+The Hydragun comes with seven swappable attachment heads.
 Each head is designed for a different type of massage.

 - The ball head is designed for larger muscle groups (this is the main head I use).

 - The steel flat head can be good for flat muscles like your chest or parts of your back

 - The bullet head is for joints and deeper penetration